Tiger-Du/SE-PINN/README.md

 ### Documentation

-A Jupyter notebook in which SE-PINN is applied to the quantum harmonic oscillator is included in the `docs` folder and is also available through Google Colab and nbviewer.
+A Jupyter notebook is included as an example in the `docs` folder and is also available through Google Colab and nbviewer.

 __Google Colab__ (Interactive)